 But in the real world, it is not that different from understanding the relationship between aperture and shutter speed, amongst other technical photography concepts.

-Experimenting with artificial lights is probably one of the top 10 things to do as a photographer if you are stuck at home.
+Experimenting with artificial lights is probably one of the best ideas to do with photography if you are stuck at home.
 If you are already an expert in artificial lighting then try the other nine things that are discussed here.
 But if you are just a beginner in artificial lighting this forced isolation provides a great opportunity to master the concepts of artificial lighting.